Constipation - self-care

 Your provider may prescribe a laxative to relieve your constipation.
 It may be a pill or liquid.
 Do not take it if you have severe stomach pain, nausea, or vomiting.
 Do not take it for more than 1 week without consulting your provider.
 It should start to work in 2 to 5 days.

 - Only take a laxative as often as your provider recommends.
-Most laxatives are taken with meals and at bedtime.
+Most laxatives are taken with meals or at bedtime.

 - You can mix powder laxatives with milk or fruit juice to make them taste better.